JonnyJD/musicbrainz-isrcsubmit/README.rst

 if not in the official repositories.

-On Windows and Mac you have to put the musicbrainzngs folder of python-musicbrainzngs in the same directory as this script or adjust the python path.
+On Windows and Mac you have to put the musicbrainzngs folder of python-musicbrainzngs, discid of python-discid in the same directory as this script or adjust the python path.
+You also need to put discid.dll (Windows) and libdiscid.dylib.0 (Mac) into this location or in the PATH.

 Additional information: